YadneshD/YadneshD/README.md

 # Hello World!
-Its Yadnesh 👋
+# Its Yadnesh 👋

 ## I am an avid consumer of knowledge with three years of experience in data science and machine learning roles.
 I love to challenge myself with real world problems and develop some unique solutions.
 Looking forward to learn and grow more 🌿

 I am a trusted member of the StackExchange and in my free time, I like to explore more and help others on stackoverflow.
 My [stackoverlflow profile.](https://stackexchange.com/users/18750491/yadneshd?tab=accounts)

 Most of my contributed code is in private repositories.
-My technical stack includes following skills.
+My tech stack includes following skills.

 * Deep learning packages    - PyTorch, Keras, Tensorflow, OpenCV.
 * Machine learning packages - Scikit learn, NumPy, Matplotlib, Pandas, Tensorboard,